Trump prepares for aggressive push of Day 1 executive actions

 During Trump’s first days in office, the new administration is expected to unleash a wave of executive orders dismantling Biden’s energy policies, according to sources briefed on the effort, with orders aimed at slashing regulations and oversight for fossil fuel projects.

+Trump will declare a national emergency related to energy as part of a significant number of actions targeting domestic energy production and the industries, permitting rules and lands that operate in the sector, according to Miller’s briefing.

-The series of executive orders will largely echo actions Trump took during his first term, with an early order establishing that administration’s big-picture focus on energy independence and economic growth.
+The moves will largely echo actions Trump took during his first term, including an early order establishing that administration’s big-picture focus on energy independence and economic growth.

 On Biden’s first day in office in 2021, he signed orders rejoining the Paris climate accords and extolling science in public health and climate.
 Over the four years that followed, the Biden administration promoted electric vehicles and backed regulations that would increase the number of EVs and fuel-efficient hybrids on the roads.